Jane’s Walk NYC

 MAS Office (488 Madison Avenue, 19th Floor)

 Urban Archive is a location-based mobile iOS app that empowers New Yorkers to learn about history where it happened.
 Join MAS for a special workshop with Urban Archive to learn how to use the tool as a resource in researching, planning, and leading your walk.
+Laptop, iPad, or iPhone required.
+MAS is able to provide a limited number on first come, first serve basis.
 Light refreshments will be served.
 RSVP here.

 - Jane’s Walk FAQ.
 Download now →